shredthaGNAR/list-of-my-starred-repos/README.md

 * [mjdescy/TodoTxtMac](https://github.com/mjdescy/TodoTxtMac): TodoTxtMac is a minimalist, keyboard-driven to-do manager for Mac OS X (10.8 Mountain Lion and higher) that conforms to the todo.txt format spec.
 * [Calvin-LL/toggleairport](https://github.com/Calvin-LL/toggleairport): A script for macOS to turn off WiFi when Ethernet is plugged in, and turn on WiFi when Ethernet is unplugged
 * [tangledhelix/toggleAirport](https://github.com/tangledhelix/toggleAirport): Toggle Airport power based on presence of wired ethernet
+* [RealRaven2000/ToneQuilla](https://github.com/RealRaven2000/ToneQuilla): ToneQuilla 1.1.1 - Adds a new action to Thunderbird mail filters to allow playing a particular sound when the filter matches.
+Also includes several sample sound files - original project by R. Kent James
 * [JimmyLaurent/torrent-search-api](https://github.com/JimmyLaurent/torrent-search-api): Yet another node torrent scraper (supports iptorrents, torrentleech, torrent9, torrentz2, 1337x, thepiratebay, Yggtorrent, TorrentProject, Eztv, Yts, LimeTorrents)
 * [rickkas7/TowerInfo](https://github.com/rickkas7/TowerInfo): Tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop
 * [MrOtherGuy/ToyfoCSS](https://github.com/MrOtherGuy/ToyfoCSS): Guide to introduce basic CSS concepts and progressively advance into Firefox CSS hacking